Sanborn map book with a magnifying glass on a white desk

 How to Use Fire Insurance Maps for Family History Research

 Fire insurance maps are not only used by insurance underwriters.
-Over the years, others also began to find them useful: historians, geographers, urban planners, infectious disease specialists, and even genealogists.
+Over the years, others also found them useful: historians, geographers, urban planners, infectious disease specialists, and even genealogists.

-We can learn so much about the area where our ancestors lived and worked by using fire insurance maps.
+We can learn a great deal about the area where our ancestors lived and worked by using fire insurance maps.
 Here’s how to get started using them in your family history research.

 1. Find out where your ancestor lived.
 Look for street addresses in the documents you’ve accumulated for your ancestors, such as city directories, passport applications, newspaper social columns, land records and deeds, WWI and WWI draft registrations, Social Security applications, and U.S. census records from 1880 going forward.
 Even death certificates often record the “usual residence” of the deceased.